-But Oregon is doing just that, says Bates, by preventing him from using labels on e-liquid that have images or words that represent the flavors contained in the bottles.
+But Oregon is doing just that, says Bates, by preventing him from using labels on e-liquid that have images or words that represent the flavors contained in the bottles, from regular e-juice to nic salt to even CBD vape juice.
 The state says the rules are necessary to protect children.
 But selling vapor products to minors is illegal, and Division Vapor doesn’t even allow minors (or adults under 21) inside the store, so the rules only serve to censor speech between adults about legal products.

 “I started this business about five years ago, and it’s been hugely rewarding,” says Paul Bates.
 “We’re switching people from smoking to non-smokers, and yet now we have a law that prevents and stops us from having freedom of expression.”

 We reported on Oregon’s packaging rules in September.
-They prohibit manufacturers and retailers from selling any vaping product (or cannabis product that is inhaled) from using images that include cartoons, celebrities, athletes, mascots, “fictitious characters played by people,” “other people likely to appeal to minors,” candy, desserts, soda, “food or beverages with sweet flavors including fruit or alcohol,” and “the shape of any animal, commercially recognizable toy, sports equipment, or commercially recognizable candy.”
+They prohibit manufacturers and retailers from selling any e-cigarette vaping product (or inhalable cannabis products like CBD vapes to weed pens) from using images that include cartoons, celebrities, athletes, mascots, “fictitious characters played by people,” “other people likely to appeal to minors,” candy, desserts, soda, “food or beverages with sweet flavors including fruit or alcohol,” and “the shape of any animal, commercially recognizable toy, sports equipment, or commercially recognizable candy.”

 They also restrict the words that can be used to describe vapor products.
 Vendors are not allowed to use the names of any fruit, candy, dessert, juice, soda, or alcoholic beverage.
 Additionally, descriptive adjectives are prohibited, including: tart, tangy, sweet, cool, fire, ice, lit, spiked, and poppin’.